nadavmatalon/great_book_of_walkthroughs/README.md

    On the other hand, it's possible that an the exiting materials could serve as a useful source for a walkthrough in the format promoted here.

-* All walkthroughs will be available on Github.
+* All walkthroughs will be available on this Github repo.

    To share your walkthrough, simply fork this repository, add your file to the walkthroughs folder, push to your remote repo, send me a pull request and I'll